radiant/radiant-clipped-extension/README.md

 ## Migrating from Paperclipped

-This extension is based on Keith Bingman's original Paperclipped extension so the upgrade path is very simple from Paperclipped.
-You just need to run the appropriate Rake task:
+TODO: Add instructions for migrating from Paperclipped

-    rake radiant:update
+This extension is based on Keith Bingman's original Paperclipped extension so the upgrade path is very simple.
+You just need to run the appropriate Rake task...

 ## Migrating from Page Attachments